 On November 10, 2020, the Michigan Occupational Safety and Health Administration (MIOSHA) issued an Agency Instruction creating a state emphasis program (SEP) to help ensure office workers are protected from COVID-19.

 To combat the rise in COVID-19 cases, the Michigan Department of Health and Human Services on November 15, 2020, issued a three-week Epidemic Order under the Public Health Code enhancing social distancing restrictions statewide.

-Government officials across the country are easing up, or preparing to ease up, on stringent business closures.
+Government officials across the country are easing up on stringent business closures.
 The chart below provides links to reopening plans and orders that have been issued thus far, at the statewide level.